 Prior to Swarthmore, Anckaitis reestablished the Lewis and Clark College (Portland, Ore.) women's soccer program which had been dormant since 1990.
 In its first varsity season, he led a youthful Pioneer squad to a No. 8 ranking in the West Region.
 The team completed the year tops in the Northwest Conference in six offensive categories and four defensive categories.

 Prior to his tenure at Lewis and Clark, Anckaitis earned a master of science in exercise and sports studies at Smith College in Northampton, Mass. - a program aimed at developing coaches of women's collegiate sports.
 While in Northampton, Anckaitis served as an assistant coach at Amherst College, helping the Jeffs to a No. 2 national ranking and an appearance in the 2001 NCAA Division III National Championship match.
-While coaching at Amherst, Anckaitis worked in the Residential Life Office, managing resident counselors responsible for aiding students in resolving conflicts, developing dorm activities and undertaking community outreach projects.
+While coaching at Amherst, Anckaitis also worked in the Residential Life Office, managing resident counselors responsible for aiding students in resolving conflicts, developing dorm activities and undertaking community outreach projects.

 Reba Magier | Assistant Coach